Gamifying Personal Health

 User Flow Diagram

-The overall longitudinal scenario conceived for the app was:
+The overall longitudinal scenario designed for the app was:

 First run experience (instructional)